Agriculture

 Erik Wibbels

-Penn Compact Professor, Political ScienceErik Wibbels is a Penn Compact Professor of Political Science at the University of Pennsylvania.
-He is also the co-director of PDRI/DevLab@Penn.
+Penn Compact Professor, Political ScienceErik Wibbels is the Presidential Penn Compact Professor of Political Science and co-director of PDRI-DevLab at the University of Pennsylvania.
+He is part of the Machine Learning for Peace project.